-If students work while studying, they are generally entitled to social security in their country of employment if the minimum conditions of employment are met in the country concerned.
-The same requirement also applies to researchers and grantees who do paid employment alongside their research work.
+If students work while studying, they are generally entitled to social security in their country of employment if the minimum conditions for employment are met in the country concerned.
+The same requirement also applies to researchers and grant recipients who do paid employment alongside their research work.

 Workers posted to Finland from another Nordic country retain their right to social security in their home country.
 You can get more information on the European Union’s Your Europe website or from the social security institution in your home country.

 If you are an unemployed jobseeker and have become unemployed in an EU or EEA country, you can come to Finland to look for work for a maximum of three months while receiving unemployment allowances from your country of origin.
 Find out more on the page Job hunting in Finland.

 If you stay in Finland temporarily but do not work, you are not entitled to Kela benefits.
 You can, however, get medical care while staying in Finland.